The largest US military build-up in the Middle East in decades fuels uncertainty in Tehran

 Overlaying all the traffic and hardware is command and control.
 Six E-3 Sentry AWACS aircraft – the distinctive radar-domed platforms that map the battlefield in real time – are now in theatre.
 With sufficient tankers and airborne early warning cover, a large-scale air campaign moves beyond theory and threat.

-Diplomacy, for now, is running in parallel.
-A fresh round of US-Iran talks is scheduled in Geneva this week, with Oman mediating.
+A fresh round of US-Iran talks begin today in Geneva, with Oman mediating.
 The timing is awkward; negotiations are resuming just as the military appears closest to operational readiness.
 Taken together, the naval mass, reinforced air defences, tanker bridge to Europe and expanded airborne command assets suggest that Washington could sustain a significant campaign.
-Today’s US administration, perhaps more than others, is capable of tilting leverage toward action.
+Donald Trump’s administration, perhaps more than others, is capable of tilting leverage toward action.
 The open question is not capability, it is intent.
-Hopefully this military posturing is enough to lure Tehran to the table and strike a deal.
+Hopefully Omani negotiators and a little Swiss hospitality can keep these foes from deadly escalation.

 Inzamam Rashid is Monocle’s Gulf correspondent.
 For more opinion, analysis and insight, subscribe to Monocle today.